nathanial/geist/LightingAlternatives.md

 Edge Cases and Fixes for “Stuck” Light
 - Plane epochs + neighbor ignore: if a neighbor holds a brighter but older plane, it must ignore it; epochs solve this.
+- Two‑phase decrease then increase: guarantees stale light is removed, and remaining light flows back from valid sources without over‑darkening.
-- Region recompute on removal: guarantees local decreases even without provenance.
+- Region recompute on removal (fallback): guarantees local decreases even without provenance; keep as a safety net for complex edits.
 - Out‑of‑bounds owners: treat as “ready” in finalize, or synthesize halo planes; prevents dependent waiting at world edges.
 - Vertical seams: if/when vertically chunked, mirror ownership and plane exchange for +Y as needed.

 Testing Plan
 - Unit tests:
   - Add/remove omni emitter near each seam; assert neighbor planes lower accordingly.
+  - Removal darken‑then‑re‑light: after downgrading/removing a source, verify the darkening frontier retracts only dependent cells and relight restores brightness from other sources.
+  - Skylight occluder edits: place/remove opaque blocks in columns; confirm decrease followed by correct skylight re‑propagation across chunk borders.
   - Cross‑chunk removal with both owners missing or present; ensure finalize barrier triggers once.
   - Beacon beams across corners; verify direction preserved.
 - Property tests:
-  - Random emitter toggles with bounded region recompute; assert no cell exceeds expected max, and removal settles to expected baseline.
+  - Random emitter toggles with two‑phase BFS under a budget; assert no cell exceeds expected max and the system converges to the baseline.
 - Soak tests:
   - Repeated add/remove near seams while camera orbits; track rebuild counts; should settle with no long‑term cascades.

 Migration Notes
-- Start with 2) in the current micro engine: it requires only a dirty AABB queue and a bounded BFS invocation.
+- Start with 11) in the current micro engine: implement the decrease/increase queues and cross‑chunk edge deferral with a per‑tick budget.
 - Add plane epoching without changing consumers; wire masks/events later.
 - 6) can be prototyped behind a feature flag; keep CPU fallback.

+References
+- Spottedleaf, “The future of the Starlight mod” (decrease/increase overview)
+- Yarn docs: `LightingProvider#doLightUpdates`, `ServerLightingProvider`, `ThreadedAnvilChunkStorage`, `TaskExecutor`, `ChunkTaskPrioritySystem`

 Open Questions
 - How large should the region radius be?
 Use min(max_range, attenuation threshold to drop below VISUAL_LIGHT_MIN) with micro step units.
 - How to compress plane deltas efficiently?
 RLE or bitplane for non‑zeros is probably enough.
 - Where to keep emitter ids if we adopt provenance?
 Chunk‑local pool vs. world‑global small IDs.